Security

 Innovation network Digitization, Project Manager, Bayern Innovativ GmbH, Munich

-Critical infrastructures and high-value targets (air defense, radar stations, etc.) are increasingly threatened by unknown or hostile unmanned systems (UxS).
-Early detection and effective neutralization of such threats are therefore essential and of great national interest.
-In addition to the possible use of effectors (artillery, jammers, high-energy lasers), a further and (cost) efficient defense must be identified and integrated into an anti-drone solution.
+Critical infrastructure and high-value targets (air defense systems, radar stations, etc.) are increasingly threatened by unknown or hostile unmanned systems (UxS).
+Early detection and the effective neutralization of such threats are therefore essential and of great national interest.
+In addition to the potential use of effectors (artillery, jammers, high-energy lasers), a further and cost-effective defense must be identified and integrated into an anti-drone solution.

-In addition, the targeted development of national expertise in this field of technology is of central importance in order to sustainably protect Germany against hostile activities.
+Furthermore, the targeted development of national expertise in this technological field is of central importance to sustainably protect Germany against hostile activities.

 Scenario:

-Protection of a critical infrastructure (e.g. Bundeswehr property) against drone attacks; due to structural, operational and security-related restrictions, the use of conventional jamming systems or kinetic effectors is only possible to a limited extent or not at all
+Protection of critical infrastructure (e.g., Bundeswehr property) against drone attacks; due to structural, operational, and security-related constraints, the use of conventional jamming systems or kinetic effectors is only possible to a limited extent or is not feasible

 • Reliable detection of unknown UxS in the operational area using cellular and complementary approaches